Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 	})
 ```

-Here we check that we are not a city node and then make some changes.
+Here you check that it is not a city node and then make some changes.

 I changed the color to black for the countries and world.